Personalized Cancer Treatment

 NOW...Tests are available to help doctors predict if cancer will recur or respond to treatment.

 Doctors once chose treatment based on what worked well for other patients with the same type of cancer.
-However, doctors had few or no ways to know how likely it was that cancer would recur (come back) after treatment.
-The discovery of biomarkers and the development of methods to test for the presence of biomarkers have helped doctors predict the likelihood of recurrence and response to treatment.
+However, doctors often had no way to know how likely it was that cancer would recur (come back) after treatment.
+The discovery of biomarkers and the ways to test for them have helped doctors predict the likelihood of recurrence and response to treatment.
 Biomarker testing is helping people with cancer avoid treatment that is not likely to be effective.
-This testing also helps people with a high risk of recurrence receive more aggressive treatment to increase the likelihood of a good outcome.
+This testing also helps people with a high risk of recurrence receive more aggressive treatment to increase the chance of a good outcome.

 5. THEN...Cancer was a death sentence.